rcdriscoll/aaloojs/README.md

 # aaloojs

-Potatofy your console logging 🥔
+🥔 Potatofy your console logging 🥔

 ## Installing

 `npm install aaloojs`

+This is a test

 ## Example